civican/legisinfo/44-1/bills/S-5/bill_text.md

   **(1)** For the purposes of paragraph 2(1)(a.2), the Ministers shall, within two years after the day on which this section comes into force, develop an implementation framework to set out how the right to a healthy environment will be considered in the administration of this Act.

-  **(2)** The implementation framework shall, among other things, elaborate on
+  **(2)** The implementation framework, in a manner consistent with the purposes of this Act, shall, among other things, elaborate on

-    the principles to be considered in the administration of this Act, such as principles of environmental justice — including the avoidance of adverse effects that disproportionately affect vulnerable populations — and the principle of non-regression;
+    the principles to be considered in the administration of this Act, such as principles of environmental justice — including the avoidance of adverse effects that disproportionately affect vulnerable populations — the principle of non-regression and the principle of intergenerational equity;

-    research, studies or monitoring activities to support the protection of the right to a healthy environment referred to in paragraph 2(1)(a.2); and
+    research, studies or monitoring activities to support the protection of the right to a healthy environment referred to in paragraph 2(1)(a.2);

-    the balancing of that right with relevant factors, including social, economic, health and scientific factors.
+    the reasonable limits to which that right is subject, resulting from the consideration of relevant factors, including social, health, scientific and economic factors; and

+    mechanisms to support the protection of that right.

   **(3)** In developing the implementation framework, the Ministers shall consult any interested persons.